Based in Amsterdam and Seoul

-Bora Lee-Kil is a writer and filmmaker who believes that being born to and raised by her deaf parents have given her the best gift of storytelling.
-Recognizing the limits of South Korea’s education system that solely focuses on college placement tests, Bora dropped out of school at the age of sixteen, and traveled to South East Asia for eight-month-long volunteer work.
-The experience of the trip inspired her first documentary, <Road-Schooler> (2008) that also resulted in a book and an essay, 『Road is School』(2009) and 『Road-Schooler』(2009).
-Following this, she studied documentary making in the School of Film, TV, and Multimedia at the Korea National University of Arts since 2009.
-Bora’s most recent work, <Glittering Hands> (2014), an outcome of a two-year-long production, is an award-winning documentary based on the stories told by her and her younger brother, who both grew up moving back and forth between two worlds – one in silence and the other of sounds.
-Bora published a book, 『Glittering Applause』(2015) based on the story.
-She is currently working on her next project, <A War of Memories received the jury’s special mention for the Mecenat Award at the Busan International Film Festival in 2018.
+Bora Lee-Kil is a South Korean writer and filmmaker who believes that being born to and raised by deaf parents has given her the best gift of storytelling.
+She dropped out of school at the age of sixteen and traveled South East Asia for 8 months.
+This experience inspired her first film, Road-Schooler (2008) which also resulted in a book, Road is School (2009).
+Following this, she studied filmmaking at Korea National University of Arts.
+Glittering Hands (2014) is an award-winning documentary based on her stories of growing up moving back and forth between two worlds – one of silence and one of sounds.
+She also published the essay book Glittering Hands(2015).
+Her recent feature film, A War of Memories received the jury’s special mention for the Mecenat Award at the Busan International Film Festival in 2018.
 She won the Korea Emerging Women’s Culture Award in 2015.

 2015 Emerging Cultural Artist Award for Women -Cultural Women of the Year Award, Women & Culture in Network